-Whichever method you prefer, Tanya Peterson, consumer finance expert and vice president of Freedom Financial Network, recommends budgeting in a way that works best for you and your needs.
+Whichever method you prefer, Tanya Peterson, a vice president at Achieve, recommends budgeting in a way that works best for you and your needs.
 Remember to use a designated tracking method — a spreadsheet, physical notebook or dedicated budgeting app — to make budgeting a best practice.

 View Money as a Tool